useflyyer/flyyer-docs/docs/advanced/existing-projects.md

 </TabItem>
 </Tabs>

-Be aware of the terminal output when running Flayyer in this mode.
+Be aware of the terminal output when running Flyyer in this mode.
 You are probably going to be asked to install some extra _devDependencies_.

 :::note Typescript support
 To use Typescript instead of plain Javascript go to: [Typescript](./typescript.md).